By accessing the texture editor from the Outfit tab, you can create new outfits by overlaying different templates.

 Check the boxes with the categories you wish to save the outfit in, and click (or tap, on the iPad) on "Save as new item".

 Once the outfit is saved, it will be displayed in the categories you selected.

-You can make your model wear those outfits by clicking on them from the Custom tab.
+You can make your model wear those outfits by clicking (or tapping, on the iPad) on them from the Custom tab.

-You can also restart editing them at any time by clicking on the "Edit Preset" on the right hand of the screen.
+You can also restart editing them at any time by clicking (or tapping, on the iPad) on the "Edit Preset" on the right hand of the screen.